Frequently Asked Questions

 What do I need to do to preplan?

-At your convenience, you can meet with one of our Advance Planners, Judi Gault or Lisa Brennan, to discuss your options and your preferences.
+At your convenience, you can meet with one of our Advance Planners to discuss your options and your preferences.
 When you make arrangements in advance you will want to consider the type of service that best fits the needs of you and your family.
 By making some or all of these decisions now, you give your family peace of mind, and also benefit financially.

 What are the advantages of Advance Planning?